 The highlight, where they set a flying snowboarder on fire

-Ricky is just as surprised as we are to see himself performing.
+He was just as surprised as we were to see him performing.

 And this is just what I can see from my couch.
 I will never get tired of winter.